navneetprakashsingh94/download-free-recipes/_posts/2024-01-07-top-10-indian-dishes-that-you-must-try.md

 ---
 {% include disclaimer.html %}

+This has to be one of my favourite cuisines.
+Indian cuisine has ancient origins dating back thousands of years.
+The earliest Indian civilization, the Indus Valley Civilization (circa 3300–1300 BCE), relied on agriculture and traded spices and other foodstuffs with neighboring regions.
+Archaeological evidence suggests the use of spices like cumin, coriander, and mustard seeds in ancient Indian cooking.
+It's rich culture has spawned a huge variety of dishes that are extremely delicious.
+Here is the list of my favourite Indian dishes.
+Let me know in the comments below, what's your favourite Indian dish:

 1. **Butter Chicken (Murgh Makhani):**
    Succulent pieces of chicken cooked in a creamy tomato-based sauce with a blend of aromatic spices.
 It's often served with naan or rice.